-The POR interrupt informs the user if a POR event has happened or if the part is in a POR state when the $\overline{IRQ}$ pin is used.
+The POR interrupt provides information to the user that either a POR event has happened previously or if the part is in a POR state when the IRQ pin is used.

-This interrupt is implemented with three different and independent mechanisms: STATUS byte on SDO, IRQ register Status bit and $\overline{IRQ}$ pin state.
+This interrupt is implemented with three different and independent mechanisms: STATUS byte on SDO, IRQ register Status bit and IRQ pin state.